How much time do you spend writing in an average week?

 How can I get updates on your site and your stories?

-You can check out the News section on my website.
-For more detailed updates delivered right to your inbox, you can join my newsletter.
+For detailed updates delivered right to your inbox, you can join my newsletter.
 If you want detailed updates combined with a bit of randomness, then my blog is the way to go.

 Do you like to get comments on your stories?